Cesc Fàbregas: 2006 World Cup

 On 15 May 2006, Fàbregas was selected for the Spanish 2006 FIFA World Cup squad.
 During the tournament, he came on as a second-half substitute in Spain's first two group matches, contributing an assist to striker Fernando Torres in their 3–1 victory against Tunisia.
-He then started alongside Spain's reserve players (including then-Arsenal teammate José Antonio Reyes) in Spain's third group match against Saudi Arabia.
+He started alongside Spain's reserve players (including then-Arsenal teammate José Antonio Reyes) in Spain's third group match against Saudi Arabia.
 He earned a starting role in Spain's first knockout-stage match against France, in place of Marcos Senna, but Spain lost 3–1.
 Fàbregas also became the youngest player in Spanish football history to participate in a World Cup when he came on as a substitute for Luis García after 77 minutes in the 4–0 victory against Ukraine on 13 June 2006; he was then 19 years and 41 days old.
 He was later nominated for the Gillette Young Player of the World Cup, but Germany's Lukas Podolski won the award.

 UEFA Euro 2008

 In UEFA Euro 2008, Fàbregas was handed the squad number 10, rather than 18 which he had previously held.
 Despite featuring mostly as a substitute, the midfielder made a considerable impact in Spain's campaign.
 He scored his first international goal in that competition in Spain's 4–1 win over Russia and also had an assist in that game.
-Spain won all three of their group games and met Italy in the quarter-finals.
-In that match, Fàbregas scored the winning penalty in the penalty shoot-out after the teams remained deadlocked 0–0 after extra time.
+In the quarter-finals against Italy, Fàbregas scored the winning penalty in the penalty shoot-out after the teams remained deadlocked 0–0 after extra time.
 In the semi-finals, Spain defeated Russia 3–0 with Fàbregas providing two assists.
-The midfielder made the starting eleven in the Final against Germany where Spain prevailed 1–0; this was Spain's first major title since 1964.
+The midfielder made the starting eleven in the Final against Germany where Spain prevailed 1–0, which was Spain's first major title since 1964.
 For his efforts, Fàbregas was named in the Team of the Tournament, a 23-man squad selected by the UEFA Technical Team.

 2009 Confederations Cup

 After missing out for several months due to his injury, Fàbregas regained his place as a regular in Vicente del Bosque's squad.
 In June, he was named in the team for the 2009 FIFA Confederations Cup.
 He scored his second international goal in a 5–0 win against New Zealand in the competition's group stage.
-In the semi-finals against the United States (which Fàbregas started), Spain suffered a shock 2–0 loss, and its 15-game winning streak came to an end.
+In the semi-finals against the United States, which Fàbregas started, Spain suffered a shock 2–0 loss, and its 15-game winning streak came to an end.